 Crude oil is the world’s most heavily traded commodity.
 The volumes of trade in oil that flow daily through commodities exchanges dwarf those for other commodities.
 This is because buyers and sellers in the market include not only speculators, funds and investors but also oil producers and refiners who use futures to hedge their exposure, that is, cushion themselves from price swings by fixing prices three, six, 12 months or even longer in advance.
-This has led to an efficient market, and is why you will usually find the narrowest spreads for crude oil on the commodities section of your spread betting platform.
+This has led to an efficient market, and is why you will usually find the narrowest spreads for crude oil on the commodities section of your CFD or spread betting platform.

 Oil futures are traded on New York Mercantile Exchange (NYMEX), which is the most liquid market for oil futures; the Intercontinental Exchange (ICE), the key oil exchange in Europe; the Shanghai Futures Exchange (SHFE) and the Tokyo Commodities Exchange (TOCOM).